FOR AGES 3 YEARS TO 18 YEARS

 The canyon towhee song starts with a call note and can last for up to two seconds.
 It usually sounds like 'chili-chili-chili' and consists of up to eight syllables which are two-parted.
 Though overall this outline is followed by the birds, there can be variation in the pattern and tempo of the song.

 Canyon towhees are most commonly known to nest in shrubs and trees in hidden areas.
 Their nests are built at a height of between three and 12 ft above the ground and are strongly supported by any trunk or branches.
-The nesting behavior of this species is also quite special, as they tend to build their nest during the rainy seasons in order to get a lot of nesting material and insects.
+The nesting behavior of this species is also quite special, as they tend to build their nest during the rainy seasons to get a lot of nesting material and insects.
 A canyon towhee is known to make its nest using plants like yucca, elderberry, pinyon pine, and juniper.
 The nest can also contain mustard and daisy flowers.
 Each nest measures 4 inches across and has a depth of 3 inches.
-Unlike the canyon towhee, some species of the towhee, like the Eastern towhee mostly nests on the ground.
+Unlike the canyon towhee, some species of the towhee, like the Eastern towhee mostly nest on the ground.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
 Learn more about some other birds including golden pheasant facts and common buzzard facts.

-You can even occupy yourself at home by coloring in one of our free printable canyon towhee coloring pages.
+You can even occupy yourself at home by coloring in one of our free printable Canyon towhee coloring pages.